mspnp/samples/PerformanceEfficiency/AppServiceAutoscalingSample/Readme.md

 9 - Click on "Publish", that will publish the PerfStress Web App to the App Service.

-10 - Once the Web App has been successfully published, a browser's window will show up with the web application's home page.
+10 - After the web application has been successfully published, a browser's window will show up with the application's home page.

 #### Run the JMeter test plan